 - FDA Export Certificate Guidance

 CPPs provide information about the drug’s U.S. marketing status and the manufacturer’s compliance with quality manufacturing requirements.
 CPPs are requested by companies to help them qualify their product for importation into a foreign market or to receive approval, licensing or registration of the drug abroad.
-Applications may be submitted using our online platform or by paper using FDA form 3613f.
+CPP applications may be submitted using our online platform.

 CGMP declarations information